11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Birth Complication Lawyers

 A newborn can suffer from devastating birth injuries without proper treatment during and after a rapid labor.
-Some of these potential injuries have lifelong consequences, such as fetal bradycardia, hypoxic ischemic encephalopathy (HIE) or even cerebral palsy.
+These injuries can have lifelong consequences, such as fetal bradycardia, hypoxic ischemic encephalopathy (HIE), or even cerebral palsy.

-Miller Weisbrod Olesky has a decades-long track record of results for children and families across the United States that suffer from improperly treated labor and delivery complications.
-Let us put our experience and expertise to work for you and your child to ensure they receive the treatment, care, and financial resources they deserve.
-You will not be charged any fees until we win your case.
+Miller Weisbrod Olesky has a decades-long track record of results for families suffering mismanaged labor and delivery complications.
+Our birth injury attorneys work tirelessly to ensure you and your child receive the treatment and financial resources you deserve.
+We do not charge you with a single fee until we win your case and secure compensation.

 What Is Precipitous Labor?

-A mother is considered to have a precipitous labor (also called rapid labor) when she delivers her child in three hours or less after first experiencing contractions.
-For reference, a typical labor lasts around 12-24 hours for a mother’s first birth, and is usually shorter (around 8-10 hours, on average) for subsequent pregnancies.
-Precipitous labor is rare, estimated to occur in about 1-3% of all births.
+A mother experiences a precipitous labor when she delivers her child within three hours or less after her water breaks.
+For reference, a typical labor lasts around 12-24 hours for the mother’s first birth.
+Labor usually becomes shorter the second time and for all future births, lasting around 8-10 hours on average.

-- Stage 1 (Early & Active Labor): Labor typically begins with the mother's water breaking as her uterus begins having consistent muscle contractions.
-She will likely feel pain in her lower back as well.
-Her cervix begins to efface (become thinner) and dilate (open).
+A woman’s labor typically begins with her amniotic sac rupturing, known commonly as her “water breaking.”
+This happens as her uterus begins having consistent muscle contractions.
+She will likely feel pain in her lower back as her cervix begins to efface (become thinner) and dilate (open).

-- Stage 2 (Delivery): During this stage, the mother’s cervix will become fully dilated.
+During this stage, the mother’s cervix will become fully dilated.
 She will start to feel the urge to push.
-It can take anywhere from a few minutes to a few hours for the baby to push through the birth canal.
+It can take anywhere from minutes to hours for the mother to push the baby through her birth canal.

-- Stage 3 (Afterbirth): The final stage of birth involves delivering the placenta after the baby has been born.
+The final stage of birth happens after the baby has been born when the mother delivers the placenta.
 The placenta is a temporary organ formed in the uterus during pregnancy that delivers oxygen and nutrients to the fetus.
-It typically takes up to 30 minutes to deliver.
-The mother’s uterus can then contract to regular size after the placenta passes through.
+It typically takes up to 30 minutes for it to deliver.
+After the placenta passes through, the mother’s uterus can then contract back to its regular size.

 What Are the Signs of Precipitous Labor?

-- 3. Feeling an Urge to Push: In cases of precipitous labor, a mother will feel pressure in the pelvic area during and shortly after contractions.
-This is a sign that birth is imminent.
-Some women who have experienced rapid labor have likened the feeling to that of a bowel movement.
+When birth is imminent, the mother will feel pressure in the pelvic area during and shortly after contractions.
+Some women have compared this feeling to a bowel movement.

 What Causes Precipitous Labor?